-Besides the charges for Short and Long Codes, billing is done by the number of messages sent per country.
-For overages, your account manager will reach out to let you know if you are close to reaching you maximum, providing relevant reports to help inform you.
+Besides the charges for Short and Long Codes, billing is done by the number of message segments sent per country.
+To read more about how message segments are calculated see our Message Segments and Copy Limits guide.
+For overages, your account manager will reach out to let you know if you are close to reaching your maximum, providing relevant reports to help inform you.
 For further questions regarding overages, please reach out to your Braze representative.

 How can I avoid overages?

 While we can’t promise that you won’t occasionally have an overage, you could follow these precautions to decrease the chances of going over your allotted limits:

 - Pay attention to the number of characters in your SMS.
 Unintentionally sending more than one segment could cause overages.
 More details here.

 - Carefully calculate your SMS characters to account for Liquid or Connected Content.
 The Braze SMS composer in your dashboard does not estimate or factor in the usage of either of these features.